-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 Like the Hummingbird principles and NLP mentioned earlier, Google RankBrain was more of a change to the algorithm.

-It gave us an indication of how important machine learning was becoming in all forms of marketing and technology.
+It gave us an indication of how vital machine learning was in all marketing and technology forms.

 Utilizing this to learn and predict user behavior, RankBrain powered search results based on an even better understanding of users’ intent.

-The focus: Ensuring that content reflects user intent and optimizing for conversational search.
+The focus: ensuring that content reflects user intent and optimizing for conversational search.

-- Place greater focus and emphasis on creating content that matches the user intent.
+- Place greater focus and emphasis on creating content that matches the user’s intent.

-- Ensure that all aspects of technical SEO are update, (such as schema mark-up, for example).
+- Ensure that all aspects of technical SEO are updated (such as schema markup, for example).

 - Google signified that RankBrain was the third-most important ranking signal.